C2SM/icon4py/tools/README.md

 #### `!$DSL START DELETE

-This directive allows to disable code in the fused and substition mode.
+This directive allows to disable code.
+The code is only disabled if both the fused mode and the substition mode are enabled.
 The `START DELETE` indicates the starting line from which on code is deleted.

 #### `!$DSL END DELETE`

-This directive allows to disable code in the fused and substition mode.
+This directive allows to disable code.
+The code is only disabled if both the fused mode and the substition mode are enabled.
 The `END DELETE` indicates the ending line from which on code is deleted.

 #### `!$DSL ENDIF()`